davidgutierrezrubio/jmathanim/manual/05_Animations/Animations.md

 ![reflection2Anim](reflection2Anim.gif)

-The method  `Commands.homothecy(double runtime, Point a, Point b, Point c, Point d, MathObject... objects)` animates the only direct homothecy that maps A into C and B into D:
+The animation `Commands.homothecy(double runtime, Point a, Point b, Point c, Point d, MathObject... objects)` animates the only direct homothecy that maps A into C and B into D:

 ```java
 Point A = Point.origin().drawColor(JMColor.BLUE);